 For each patient, a series of steps should be considered (Figure 5).
 A senior clinician should make the decision on whether surgery should be delayed for treatment of anaemia, balancing the benefits against the risks of delay.
-Although most evidence shows preoperative anaemia is associated with adverse outcomes, the PREVENTT trial did not show a difference in perioperative outcomes between patients who received IV. iron preoperatively compared with those that did not.35 This makes the actual shop floor decision making tricky.
-Hopefully, increasing awareness of the importance of recognising anaemia and treating it early in the pathway will reduce the incidence of these tricky decisions on the day of surgery, which sometimes lead to cancellations and wastage of valuable theatre slots.
+Although the link between preoperative anaemia and adverse outcomes is not disputed, the PREVENTT trial, and a recent secondary analysis^{P6} of patients with iron deficiency anaemia, did not show a difference in perioperative outcomes between patients who received IV iron preoperatively and those who received placebo.
+Whilst the authors do not dispute the benefit of treating patients who present with absolute iron deficiency (ferritin <30 or MCV <80fl) they suggest that delaying surgery to facilitate treatment does not appear to be necessary.35 through (with communication if transfer of care, or named responsible clinical team)?